All dashboards are completely customizable to the user. They can be edited at any time. Users can customize their reports by:

 Rearranging Visualizations

 Visualizations can be rearranged in the Dashboard in the way that suits the data and the user best.
-To rearrange, simply drag and drop or resize as necessary.
+Users can do the following with visualizatons:

 To drag and drop, hover over the top of the visualization until the move cursor appears.
-Then, move the visualization as necessary.
+Then, move the visualization as needed.

 To resize, hover over the edge of the visualization until the resize cursor appears.
 Then, resize as necessary.